bump-sh/docs/src/_help/changes-management/index.md

 ## What is a change

-A change is a modification of your API with an impact on its behavior. <br>
+A change is a modification of your API with an impact on its behavior.
 Changes are differentiated into various categories:

 | Documentation change     | a description is modified  |